Real-World Route Planning

 The Cable Guy

 Problem: Your job is to do the route planning for your cable company's field support team each day.
 You show up in the morning at work, and are greeted with an email with a list of addresses of 50-100 customers for each area in your territory that that need to be visited on that day.
 Your job is to create and distribute optimized route plans for each team member (driver) to minimize their driving time and distance, and to keep the cost of gas and wear and tear on vehicles to a minimum.
 Your company uses GPS navigational devices, like TomToms, so you'd also like to feed the route data directly into to those devices.
-Some of your drivers also own personal iPhone devices that they prefer to use.
+Some of your drivers also own personal iPhone or iPad devices that they prefer to use.
 You have one hour between the time you get in and the field support teams need to hit the road.
 How can you possibly provide your team with optimal route plans in such a short time period?

 Courier/Package Delivery Companies